Nonprofit-Open-Data-Collective/irs-990-data-issue-tracker/index.md

 > A place to aggregate questions about IRS 990 data access, documentation, meta-data, and inconsistencies or errors.

-> *This is NOT a forum for questions about analyzing data.*
+> *NOT a forum for questions about analyzing data.*
 > _Contributors are volunteer experts, not IRS personnel._

 <br>